-To protect Google Cloud services in your projects in order to mitigate the risk of data exfiltration, you can specify service perimeters at an organization, folder, or project level.
-For more information about the benefits of service perimeters, refer to the Overview of VPC Service Controls.
+To protect Google Cloud services in your projects and mitigate the risk of data exfiltration, you can specify service perimeters at an organization, folder, or project level.
+For more information about the benefits of service perimeters, see Overview of VPC Service Controls.

 Also, the services that are accessible inside a perimeter, such as from VMs in a VPC network that is hosted inside a perimeter, can be restricted using the VPC accessible services feature.

-VPC Service Controls perimeters can be configured in two modes: enforced and dry run.
-In general, the same configuration steps apply to both enforced and dry run perimeters.
-The critical difference is that dry run perimeters will not prevent access to protected services, only log violations as though the perimeters were enforced.
-This guide explicitly calls out the differences between enforced and dry run service perimeters where necessary.
+You can configure VPC Service Controls perimeters in enforced or dry run mode.
+The same configuration steps apply to both enforced and dry run perimeters.
+The difference is that dry run perimeters log violations as though the perimeters are enforced but don't prevent access to restricted services.

 Enforced mode is the default mode for service perimeters.
-When a service perimeter is enforced, requests that violate the perimeter policy, such as requests to protected services from outside a perimeter, are denied.
+When a service perimeter is enforced, requests that violate the perimeter policy, such as requests to restricted services from outside a perimeter, are denied.

 A perimeter in enforced mode protects Google Cloud resources by enforcing the perimeter boundary for the services restricted in the perimeter configuration.
 API requests to restricted services do not cross the perimeter boundary unless the conditions of the necessary ingress and egress rules of the perimeter are satisfied.
 An enforced perimeter protects against data exfiltration risks, such as stolen credentials, misconfigured permissions, or malicious insiders that have access to the projects.